Bill Wood

 Starring Carter Wong

-Synopsis: Two warlord chiefs—a tonfa wielder who can destroy an opponent's weapon and a Tai Chi expert that is impervious to weapons— send a pair of assassins to kill an old master swordsman who has given up fighting.
+Synopsis: Two warlord chiefs—a tonfa wielder and a half-crazed Tai Chi expert— send a pair of assassins to kill an old master swordsman who has given up fighting.

 Carter Wong is primarily known to Western audiences as the lightning warlord in Big Trouble In Little China, but he enjoyed a lengthy career in kung fu movies well before that.
 Wong typically played the hero, but in Born Invincible he is at his dastardly best.